Walker Road

 Walker Road is one of the busiest roads in Windsor, Ontario.
 It has an average annual daily traffic (AADT) level of 32,000 cars per day at the CP Rail crossing.

 History

-The road is named after Hiram Walker, distillery baron.
+The road is named after Hiram Walker, a distillery baron.
 The CP Rail crossing where Walker Road meets Grand Marais Road and the Chrysler Canada Windsor plant is the location where the Tornado of 1946 cut through and reached its peak intensity (F4).

 Today, the road is very busy, servicing mainly industries and businesses along the road, with an interchange with E.C.
 Row Expressway.
 It begins at the Hiram Walker distillery and continues southerly past the Chrysler Canada minivan plant and the Windsor Airport.

 Outside the City of Windsor, Walker Road was designated as a "Windsor Suburban Road", with its shield remaining the same, but with Windsor Suburban replacing "Essex County".
 In 1998, the Windsor Suburban Roads Commission was disbanded and the road reverted to Essex County.

+Upgrades were made to Walker Road in the mid-2000s as part of the Windsor Gateway Project, including a grade separation at the CP rail crossing to reduce traffic congestion.

+According to 2024 Windsor Police Service statistics, crossings at Walker Road included 3 of the 10 most dangerous intersections in the city, based on the number of traffic collisions.
+Walker Road's intersection with Provincial Road was the third-most dangerous, followed by the intersection with Howard Avenue, and the intersection with the E.C.
+Row Expressway was tenth-most dangerous.